 There is absolutely nothing wrong with this person and working this way however it can be difficult at University.
 University prides itself on building social connections within departments and as a school.
 It is terribly frightening to go to a new school with thousands of people you’ve never met before.
 Instead of letting this new world break me, I adapted and am making the best of it all.
 Here are a few tips that have really helped me out, and I hope will help you out as well.

 My first tip is to go and explore the school.
 Welcome Week is a wonderful opportunity to immerse yourself in your new school’s culture.
 I would love to tell you more about what fun welcome week is, but I skipped it to attend Trillium Championships.
 But fear not!
-Welcome Week truly extends over the first six weeks.
 There are so many events, socials, and ways to meets clubs on campus.
-All of these are great opportunities to meeting new people, learning new skills, and discovering things on campus.
+All of these are great opportunities for meeting new people, learning new skills, and discovering things on campus.
 By no means do you have to go to every event (you should not).
 Instead, try to preplan you “social schedule”.
 Even twenty minutes here and there will help you feel more comfortable at school.

 Following this, try to join some clubs!
 Most schools have a club for just about anything you could imagine, and these are great ways to meet people who have similar interests as you.
 I am on the McMaster Equestrian Club and also participate in the DeGroote Women in Business and Model UN events.
 Being comfortable helps you feel confident, so find clubs that interest you.
 I am lucky to have met so many nice people outside of my department through these clubs and am already planning which clubs to join next year!